marcusoftnet/marcusoftnet.github.io/_posts/2021-06-17-introducing-scradd---the-script-adder.md

 ---
 layout: post
-title: Introducing ScrAdd - the script adder
+title: "Introducing ScrAdd - the script adder"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2021-06-17T14:34:47.000Z
+date: 2021-06-17 14:34:47
 tags:
  - JavaScript
  - Tools
 ---

 I’ve been increasingly annoyed with the fact there’s no easy way to add scripts to a `package.json` file programmatically.
 It always messes up my lovely scripts for tutorial setups and other use cases.
 Very frustrating.